Every day you wake up and make a choice between SACRIFICE and REGRET.

-The kid who quits because he has to study still finds time to hand out with his friends and play xbox.
+The kid who quits sports because he has to study but still finds time to hand out with his friends and play xbox.

 Here’s one thing I know for sure…I never met a middle aged man who was sorry for staying on the football team and I never met a victim that was upset because they trained.

 EVERY DAY we hear from people who REGRET not preparing, even in the slightest, to protect themselves and their loved ones and every time they say the same thing “If only I knew this back then.”

 Like the saying goes – there are NO atheists in foxholes and there are NO victims who think twice about sacrificing a little time and money to protect themselves and their loved ones AFTER they’ve experienced real violence.